decouple/http/README.md

-http
+decouple/http
 ====

-HTTP Application Container for the Decouple Framework
+HTTP Application Container & tools for the Decouple Framework.